loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 %/spoiler%

-* **Группа значений** — если в исходном поле с момента последней настройки узла появятся новые значения, то при включенном флаге *Прочие* факты для таких значений будут агрегироваться в столбце *Прочие*. Установленный флаг *Пропущенные* обеспечивает  отображение в выходном наборе данных полей с пропущенными значениями.
+* **Group of values**: if the new values appear in the source field from the moment of the last node configuration, in this case, with the enabled *Other* flag, measures for such values will be aggregated in the *Other* column.
+The enabled *Null* flag displays the field data with null values in the output data set.
 Measures for them will be aggregated in the *Null values* column.

 The lower wizard part includes the *General Columns Settings* area that has the following parameters: